-LTV stands for “lifetime value” per customer and CAC stand for “customer acquisition cost”.
-The LTV/CAC ratio compares the value of a customer over their lifetime, compared to the cost of acquiring them.
+LTV stands for “lifetime value” per customer and CAC stands for “customer acquisition cost.”
+The LTV/CAC ratio compares the value of a customer over their lifetime to the cost of acquiring them.

 This eCommerce metric compares the value of a new customer over its lifetime relative to the cost of acquiring that customer.

-If the LTV/CAC ratio is less than 1.0 the company is destroying value, if the ratio is greater than 1.0 it may be creating value, but more analysis is required.
-Generally speaking, a ratio greater than 3.0 is considered “good” but that’s not necessarily the case.
+If the LTV/CAC ratio is less than 1.0, the company is destroying value, and if the ratio is greater than 1.0, it may be creating value, but more analysis is required.
+Generally speaking, a ratio greater than 3.0 is considered “good,” but that’s not necessarily the case.

 Below is the lifetime value to customer acquisition cost formula:

 An eCommerce company spends $10,000 on a Google AdWords campaign and acquires 1,000 new customers.
-The average revenue per customer is $50 and the direct costs of filling each order are $30.
+The average revenue per customer is $50, and the direct cost of filling each order is $30.
 The company retains 75% of its customers per year.

 Customer contribution margin = $50 – $30 = $20